KeplerGO/pyke/docs/source/tutorials/psf-photometry-in-k2.rst

 This command creates a fits file called ``ktwo200071160-c91_trimmed_3_prfphot_0.fits`` with all the results from the prf photometry including fitted flux and centroids.

-We can then write a small python script to see how the light curve looks like
+We can then write a small python script to see what the light curve looks like

 .. code-block:: python